 - certs The recipients' certificates. - keylen_bytes The key length (in bytes).
 This is only relevant for legacy security handlers. - version The security handler version to use. - use_aes Use AES-128 instead of RC4 (only meaningful if the version parameter is RC4_OR_AES128). - use_crypt_filters Whether to use crypt filters.
-This is mandatory for security handlers of version RC4_OR_AES128 or higher. - encrypt_metadata Whether to encrypt document metadata.
+This is mandatory for security handlers of version RC4_OR_AES128 or higher. - perms Permission flags (as a 4-byte signed integer). - encrypt_metadata Whether to encrypt document metadata.